-These excerpts review some of the highlights of TCC’s unique leadership in defense of America’s Constitutional liberty.
+These excerpts review some of the highlights of ACL/TCC’s unique leadership in defense of America’s Constitutional liberty.

 1974 TCC Founder and Chairman, Howard Phillips, hosted meetings in every U.S. Congressional District to recruit and mobilize grass-roots activists to hold their elected legislators accountable to Constitutional principles.